github/opensource.guide/_articles/how-to-contribute.md

 Even if you're a software developer, working on a documentation project can help you get started in open source.
 It's often less intimidating to work on projects that don't involve code, and the process of collaboration will build your confidence and experience.

 ## Orienting yourself to a new project

+> “If you go to an issue tracker and things seem confusing, it’s not just you.
+These tools require a lot of implicit knowledge, but people can help you navigate it and you can ask them questions.” - @shaunagm, ["How to Contribute to Open Source"](http://readwrite.com/2014/10/10/open-source-diversity-how-to-contribute/)

 For anything more than a typo fix, contributing to open source is like walking up to a group of strangers at a party.
 If you start talking about llamas, while they were deep in a discussion about goldfish, they'll probably look at you a little strangely.